Inanna Institute

-Inanna Institute was formally established as a Washington nonprofit corporation to support individuals through grief, loss, and life transitions by providing confidential, nonjudgmental listening, peer support, therapeutic arts exploration, and related education.Inanna also seeks to expand access to these supports for individuals impacted by systems of isolation, marginalization, or confinement through a network of trained volunteer partners dedicated to presence, dignity, and compassionate engagement.
+Inanna Institute was formally established as a Washington nonprofit to support incarcerated individuals through grief, loss, and life transitions by providing confidential, nonjudgmental listening, peer support, therapeutic arts exploration, and related education.Inanna also seeks to expand access to these supports for individuals impacted by systems of isolation, marginalization, or confinement in the community through a network of trained volunteer partners dedicated to presence, dignity, and compassionate engagement.

-We envision a culture that makes space for descent — where grief is shared, dreams are valued, and those returning from incarceration are met with dignity and belonging.
+We envision a culture that makes space for descent—where grief is shared, dreams are valued, and those returning from incarceration and isolation are met with respect and belonging.

 We would love to hear from you and update you as we build a community of support for this work.
 Please share your contact information below.